AleksandarDzudzevic/WeatherStationProject/README.md

 plt.ylabel("Humidity (%)")
 plt.show()
 ```

-#### Code 1.4 Shows the algorithm used to only acquire the data apropriate for the needed time period.
+Code 1.3 Shows the part of the program used to plot comparison graphs, allowing client to visually understand the relationship between the outside and inside data

 ```.py def get_sensor(readings: list, id: int) -> list:
     T = []
     for r in readings: